Filmed Before a Live Studio Audience: Casting

 The episode stars Elizabeth Olsen as Wanda Maximoff, Paul Bettany as Vision, Debra Jo Rupp as Mrs. Hart, Fred Melamed as Mr. Hart, and Kathryn Hahn as Agnes.
 Also appearing as residents of Westview are Asif Ali as Norm, David Lengel as Phil Jones, and Amos Glick as Dennis the mailman.
 Ithamar Enriquez and Victoria Blade portray the man and woman in the ToastMate 2000 toaster oven commercial.
-Kat Dennings makes an uncredited appearance as Darcy Lewis at the end of the episode, with only her hand being visible; the series reveals that this hand belongs to Lewis in its fourth episode, "We Interrupt This Program".
+Kat Dennings makes an uncredited cameo appearance as Darcy Lewis at the end of the episode, with only her hand being visible; the series reveals that this hand belongs to Lewis in its fourth episode, "We Interrupt This Program".